- Customer Satisfaction

 Remote Monitoring (R31, I31)

 To confirm compliance with the quality requirements in its specifications, the national organization conducts 1-2 day audits annually.
 For example, the organization will verify that an installation meets the specifications and was executing according to the defined rules.
-For professionals working on electronic security systems, APSAD recommends at least one preventive maintenance visit per year.
+For professionals working on electronic security systems, such as alarm business software, APSAD recommends at least one preventive maintenance visit per year.
 With this on-site visit, the installation can be tested to ensure it is functioning properly and still meets the needs of the premises.
 When it comes to curative maintenance, APSAD recommends service times of 24 to 72 hours.
 With APSAD certification, companies have independent validation of their skills and know-how.
 Today, only 5% of electronic security installers are APSAD certified.
 However, with many large companies making APSAD a requirement, certification is becoming increasingly essential.

 Our similar articles.

 - Work orders

 Facility & Property Management: Optimizing maintenance and renovation by leveraging FSM software.September 10, 2020